 “She has no idea who he is.
 Only that we want him watched.”

-“So no one else knows about Redding but us and your dad?”
+“No one else knows about Redding but us and your dad?”
 I asked, just to clarify.

 “I haven’t told anyone else about him,” he said.